hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

   promptspec.yaml
 ```

-The important separation is:
+The above layout breaks down into four parts, each with a distinct role:

 - `drafts/` contains editable _Jinja_ templates
 - `versions/` contains rendered release artifacts
 - `current.json` points to the active release
 - `promptspec.yaml` declares which prompt files are managed

+Two of those four parts carry the real distinction.
 Developers edit drafts.
 Applications load versions.
-That boundary, simple as
+That boundary, simple as it sounds, is the main
-it sounds, is the main design decision in the project.
+design decision in the project.

 ## Drafts are for authoring

 A draft is where prompt authors and coding agents work.
+It's written in plain
+YAML.
 For example:

 ```yaml
 # prompts/drafts/system.yaml.j2